Racemic mixture: Crystallization

-If the molecules of the substance have a much greater affinity for the same enantiomer than for the opposite one, a mechanical mixture of enantiomerically pure crystals will result.
+If the molecules of the substance have a much greater affinity for the same enantiomer than for the opposite one, a mechanically separable mixture of enantiomerically pure crystals will result.
 The mixture of enantiomerically pure R and S crystals forms a eutectic mixture.
 Consequently, the melting point of the conglomerate is always lower than that of the pure enantiomer.
 Addition of a small amount of one enantiomer to the conglomerate increases the melting point.
 Roughly 10% of racemic chiral compounds crystallize as conglomerates.